Triton-Robotics-Training/Week-4/README.md

 We have three robot modes we want you to code, depending on the left switch `lS`.
 If it is up, we are in power mode, if it is mid we are in speed mode and if is down we are in position mode.

-For all three modes, set the respective element to 10x the left stick x  `lS` value.
+For all three modes, set the respective element to 10x the left stick x  `lx` value.

 You can use getData to see what the value is, given a specific `motorDataType`.